Cuthbert Brodrick

-Cuthbert Brodrick FRIBA (1 December 1821 – 2 March 1905) was a British architect, whose most famous building is Leeds Town Hall.
+Cuthbert Brodrick FRIBA (1 December 1821 – 2 March 1905) was an English architect whose most famous building is Leeds Town Hall.

 Early life

 Brodrick was born in the Yorkshire port of Hull where his father was a well-to-do merchant and shipowner.
 He was the sixth son of ten children of John and Hannah Brodrick.
 The family lived at 39 George Street in the best residential area of Hull.

 Education and training

 Brodrick attended Kingston College in Hull and, on leaving school, he became an articled pupil in the architectural practice of Henry Francis Lockwood whose premises were at 8 Dock Street.
 Brodrick remained at Lockwoods from 1837 until May 1844 when he embarked on the Grand Tour to continue his studies.
 He travelled through France to Rome in Italy.
 Whilst on the tour, he studied architecture in Paris; it influenced his later designs.

 When Brodrick returned to Hull in 1846, he was offered a partnership in Lockwood's firm.
 He refused this, and set up in practice on his own at 1, Savile Street in Hull.
-He designed a number of local buildings in Hull including the Hull Royal Institution building and the Guildhall in Hull.
+He designed a number of buildings within the town.
+On leaving practice in 1870, he was succeeded in the business by his nephew Frederick Stead Brodrick.